chrisbetze/recipe-app-api/README.md

 You can give a team access to a repository or change a team's level of access to a repository in your repository settings.
 This will help you also **group** the repositories under your teams with specific permissions.

 For more information, see [Managing teams and people with access to your repository](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository#inviting-a-team-or-person).

+### Base Permissions

+The base permissions for an organization is the default repository permission that apply to all members of an organization when accessing any of the organization's repositories.
+Base permissions do not apply to outside collaborators.

+We have set the base permission to **No Permission**.

+This means that in order to give an organization member additional access to your repository, you’ll need to **add them to teams** or make them collaborators on individual repositories.